Kelan and I both found out how to make money as a kid so we could be more independent, and we can’t wait for our daughters to do the same!

 Most kids tend to do this outside of their house, but you could always see if you are able to pitch up next to a sports event, where a lot of people will be thirsty!

-9) Start a Car Detailing Business
+9. Start A Car Detailing Business

-This is a service that a lot of people will pay good money for, so this is one of the more lucrative ideas on this list.
+Car detailing is a service that a lot of people will pay good money for, so this is one of the more lucrative ideas on this list.

 The services to provide are things like washing the car, vacuuming, polishing, etc. Just making sure that the car is clean and tidy inside and out.